mustaszewski/europarl-extract/README.md

 After preprocessing, the Europarl source files are ready for the extraction process calling the main script `extract.py` with either the `parallel` or `comparable` subcommand.

 ### a) Parallel Corpora
 Parallel corpora consist of unidirectional pairs of source and target texts (= parallel texts, bitexts).
-For each of the selected language pairs, the script extracts all available bitexts from the Europarl source files and saves them to a dedicated folder indicating the language pair.
+For each of the selected language directions, the script extracts all available bitexts from the Europarl source files and saves them to a dedicated folder indicating the language direction.
 From the 21 Europarl languages, users may choose any language pair, including an option to extract all 420 language pairs in one go.
 To extract parallel corpora, the following arguments need to be specified (see also help message `python3 extract.py parallel --help`):

 - `-sl [source_language ...]`: Choose one or more source language(s), separated by blanks.
 For a list of supported language codes, display the help message by calling `python3 extract.py parallel --help`.
-Note: you may also choose all source languages.
+Note: you may also choose `all` source languages.
 - `-tl [target_language ...]`: Choose one or more target language(s), separated by blanks.
 For a list of supported languages, display the help message by calling `python3 extract.py parallel --help`.
-Note: you may also choose all target languages.
+Note: you may also choose `all` target languages.
 - `-i <input_folder>`:  Path to input folder containing Europarl source files, usually txt/.
-- `-o <output_folder>`: Path to output folder where subfolders for each language pair will be created.
+- `-o <output_folder>`: Path to output folder where subfolders for each language direction will be created.
 - `-f [txt|tab|tmx ...]`: Choose one or more output format(s), separated by blanks. `txt` creates non-aligned separate source and target text files (see sample [source](https://github.com/mustaszewski/europarl-extract/blob/master/documentation/sample_outputfiles/parallel_en_sl.txt) and [target file](https://github.com/mustaszewski/europarl-extract/blob/master/documentation/sample_outputfiles/parallel_de_tl.txt)), `tab` creates sentence-aligned files where each line contains corrsponding source and target segments separated by tabulator (see [sample file](https://github.com/mustaszewski/europarl-extract/blob/master/documentation/sample_outputfiles/parallel_en-de.tab)), `tmx` creates sentence-aligned TMX files (see [sample file](https://github.com/mustaszewski/europarl-extract/blob/master/documentation/sample_outputfiles/parallel_en-de.tmx)).
 - `-s <statement_file>`: Optional argument to supply a precompiled statement list (CSV format) rather than creating the list from Europarl source files from scratch (**recommended** - extremly speeds up the extraction process!)
 The list can be found in the folder [corpora/](https://github.com/mustaszewski/europarl-extract/tree/master/corpora) of the EuroparlExtract distribution.
-- `-al`: Optional argument to disseminate additional language tags across source files (**recommended** - largely increases number of statements!)
+- `-al`: Optional argument to disseminate parenthesised language tags across source files (**recommended** - largely increases number of statements!)
-- `-c {lang|speaker|both}`: Optional argument to remove language identifier and/or speaker metadata tags from output files.
+- `-c {lang|speaker|both}`: Optional argument to remove parenthesised language identifier and/or speaker metadata tags from output files.
 - `-d`: Optional argument to create a log file for debugging (not recommended - use only in case of problems).

 Example: